FarhaSerinNaaz/DevStream/README.md

 - PostgreSQL persistence for API failures and AI analysis
 - Conditional email notifications for HIGH-severity incidents
 - Workflow automation using **n8n**
-- Structured storage of AI-generated recommendations
+- Structured storage of AI-generated analysis and recommendations
 - Extensible architecture for future Spring Boot integration

 ## Tech Stack